friendly-bits/geoblocker-bash/README.md

 **NOTES**:

+- Since these scripts are intended to be used on servers (including on my own server), much effort has gone into ensuring reliability and error handling.
+Yet, I can not guarantee that they will work as intended (or at all...) in your environment.
+You should test by yourself.

+- If accessing your server remotely, make sure that you do not lock yourself out by using this script!
+Meaning, verify that your ipv4 subnet is indeed included in the list that the script receives from RIPE.

+- Changes applied to iptables are made persistent via cron jobs: a periodic job running at a schedule (which you can optionally specify when running the install script), and a job run at system reboot (after 30 seconds delay).

+- To test before deployment, you can install with the "-n" parameter to avoid creating cron jobs.
+This way, a simple server restart will undo all changes made to the firewall.
+To enable persistence later, simply uninstall with "bash geoblocker_bash-uninstall" and install again without the "-n" parameter.

 - Most scripts accept the -d argument for debug (in case troubleshooting is needed).

-- Since these scripts are intended to be used on servers (including on my own server), I invested much effort to ensure reliability and proper error handling.
-Yet, I can not guarantee that they will work as intended in your environment.
-You should test on your own (and I will be interested to hear about your experience).

 - The run, fetch and apply scripts write to syslog in case critical errors occur.
 The run script also writes a syslog line upon success.

-- Changes applied to the iptables are made persistent via cron.
-If you want to test without persistence, delete the 2 cron jobs created by the install script.
-In that case, changes will be reverted upon system reboot.

 - **Note** that the install script creates cron jobs that **will be run as root**.
 Make appropriate security arrangements to prevent it from getting modified by unauthorized third parties.